 The big debate: should men be shaving against the grain or with the grain?
-Surprisingly, this is one of the most common questions men ask about shaving.
-If you were to ask the Jaxson Maximus professional team of barbers, which is better shaving against the grain or with it, their answer would be “well it depends.”
+Surprisingly, this is one of most common questions about shaving.
+If you were to ask the Jaxson Maximus professional team of barbers, which is better shaving against the grain or with it, their answer would be, “well, it depends.”

-The reason is simple: hair naturally grows in all different directions, especially around the chin and neck area.
-The hairs on your neck might be pointing upwards while those on your sides might be facing right.
+The reason is simple: hair naturally grows in all different directions, especially around the chin and neck.
+The hairs on your neck might be pointing upwards, while those on your sides might be facing right.
 Every person is different, and so is their hair.

 Even if you think your hair naturally falls in one direction or the other, when looking closer, you will start to notice that not all hair follicles follow the same path.

 Our salon experts at Jaxson Maximus have put together this fantastic guide on everything you need to know about shaving with and against the grain.

 Shaving Against The Grain And Shaving With The Grain-Whats The Big Difference?

 Shaving with the grain means shaving your hair in one direction, which you believe is how most of your hair falls.
 The easiest way to identify which way most of your hair falls is to spend a minute in the mirror and rub your finger up and down the hair area, you are trying to shave.